aldelaro5/Bug-Fables-Internal-Docs/README.md

 This repos will get updates as more information is aggregated and figured out so it isn't lost in time.
 I may accept pull requests or issues (in case of typos or innacurate informations), but everything needs to provide a way for me to validate the infoormation.

-## What is allowd in this repos and what isn't
+## What is allowed in this repos and what isn't
 This repos will ONLY contain what I like to call "metadata" informations.
 This is what is contained and allowed in this repos:

 - Documentations on any data file (its format and what each lines or fields does)